ckdake/ckdake.com/content/bikes.md

 <h2>Ride/Run with me!</h2>

 <ul>
+  <li>Monday Run: My place in Winnona Park, happy to do a quick 5K or cruise along for an hour with some dirt mixed in.</li>
-  <li>Tuesday Night Mountain Bike Ride:  Meet at 8:30pm at The Flying Biscuit at 1655 McLendon Ave.
-Atlanta, GA 30307 at 8:30pm.
+  <li>Tuesday Night Mountain Bike Ride:  Meet at 8:00pm at The Flying Biscuit at 1655 McLendon Ave.
+Atlanta, GA 30307 at 8:00pm.
 Ride for ~2.5 hours and bring $10 cash for beer+pizza at the Felinis right down the street afterwards.
 You'll need a helmet light putting out 300+lumens and some mountain biking ability to enjoy this ride.</li>
-  <li>Wednesday Run: 5k or 10k, groups going anywhere from 8:00/m to 13:00/m.
-Meet in front of the Salesforce building across the street from the Lenox MARTA Station at 5pm every Wednesday.</li>
   <li>Thursday FM:Race Hilly Road Bike Ride: evenings in the 'summer' half of Daylight Savings Time, meet at 6:45pm at Atlanta Beltline Bicycle for a 2 hour terrible tour of hills.
 30 miles, 3000+ft of climbing.
-Don't show up in the 'winter' half of DST because nobody will be there and it will be cold.</li>
+Don't show up in the 'winter' half of DST because nobody will be there and it will be cold.
+Instead, message me about some night mountain biking ;)</li>
   <li>Any other day, any other time, if you want to ride or run ping me (@ckdake on twitter is easiest)</li>
 </ul>